vrona/FHE.Chess/docs/Project_Flow.md

 ## #1 Problematic
 At the core of this project are the questions: <br>
-- how an AI would play chess? (underlying question, how human plays chess?)
+- how an AI would play chess? (the underlying question, how human plays chess?)
 - how to train her? <br>
-Because we didn't want to reinvente the wheel (see well known chess engines: [Stockfish](https://stockfishchess.org) < [AlphaZero](https://arxiv.org/abs/1712.01815) < [LCZero (LeelaChessZero)](https://lczero.org)) but saving money and time, a straight forward solution came up thanks to rationalization.
+Because we didn't want to reinvente the wheel (see well known chess engines: [Stockfish](https://stockfishchess.org) < [AlphaZero](https://arxiv.org/abs/1712.01815) < [LCZero (LeelaChessZero)](https://lczero.org)) but saving money and time, a straight forward solution came up thanks to the [B. Oshri and N. Khandwala paper]((http://vision.stanford.edu/teaching/cs231n/reports/2015/pdfs/ConvChess.pdf)) and rationalization.

-Let's pick up stones and fill our bag.
+What are the stones?
-- 1st stone in the bag: the environment is a chessboard of 64 (8*8) squares,
+- 1st stone: the environment is a chessboard of 64 (8*8) squares,
 - 2nd stone: each type of piece has an importance/value,
 - 3rd stone: each type of piece obeys to its own rule of movement (correlated with the 3rd),
 - 4th stone: chess is about taking a several dimension of decisions.
 Based on a current context (localization of all the white and black pieces on the chessboard) and an assessement of multiple future contexts, White decides to selects a piece from a "Source" location to a "Target" destination.